coreshop/CoreShop/docs/03_Development/03_Products/05_Multiple_Product_DataObjects.md

  >  - CoreShopOrderItem
  >  - CoreShopQuoteItem
  >
- > Check for the product field and add your new SetProduct there as allowed references.
+ > Check for the product field and add your new ProductSet there as allowed references.